Choose another writer in this calendar:

 older pictorial tradition of the Dutch masters.

-In his later novels Huysmans recorded the spiritual quest of a man named Durtal,
+In his later fiction Huysmans recorded the spiritual quest of a man named Durtal,

 a writer, his fictional alter ego.
 Là-Bas